• Home

 How do I find out how much a keyword costs?

 First, determine the popularity and competition score of each keyword.
 You can do this initial research within the Google Ads interface with the Keyword Planner tool.
-You can also do it in Google Chrome extension given below.
+You can also do it in the Google Chrome extension given below.

 When you search the keyword, “Blue jeans for men” and “Blue jeans for women,” you will see the following results:

-This example is a high volume, high competition keyword.
+This example is a high-volume, high-competition keyword.
 While high volume is a good indication that it will bring traffic, it’s better to choose keywords with low competition.
 Also, consider the CPC because a low CPC with high competition is not worthwhile.
 It’s smarter to search for related keywords that are less competitive.

 Keyword Planner makes suggestions of close variant keywords you may wish to use.
 Let’s say you discover some new keywords that have high volume, low competition, and a low bidding price: